ulf-westermann/sigpro/README.md

 # sigpro
-Acquire data from measurment devices like DMMs, and log them to a file
+Acquire data from measurment devices like DMMs, and log them to a file.